OpenKG-ORG/EasyDetect/README.md

 - <a href="#installation">🔧Installation</a>
 - <a href="#quickstart">⏩Quickstart</a>
 - <a href="#citation">🚩Citation</a>
-- <a href="#contributors">🎉Contributors</a>
 ---

-## Acknowledgement
+## 🌻Acknowledgement

 Part implementation of this project were assisted and inspired by the related hallucination toolkits including [FactTool](https://github.com/GAIR-NLP/factool), [Woodpecker](https://github.com/BradyFU/Woodpecker), and others.
+This repository also benefits from the project from [mPLUG-Owl](https://github.com/X-PLUG/mPLUG-Owl), [MiniGPT-4](https://github.com/Vision-CAIR/MiniGPT-4), [LLaVA](https://github.com/haotian-liu/LLaVA), [GroundingDINO](https://github.com/IDEA-Research/GroundingDINO), and [MAERec ](https://github.com/Mountchicken/Union14M).
 We follow the same license for open-sourcing and thank them for their contributions to the community.

 ## 🌟Overview